Nutrition through the life-course

 - improving nutrition among adolescent girls – considered in a life course perspective, this will benefit the health and nutrition of the next generation.

-It is important to maintain a robust immune system in adulthood.
-Adults should engage in adequate physical activities and consume a balanced diet to maintain a healthy and active lifestyle.
+Adults should consume a balanced diet to maintain a healthy and active lifestyle.
 This is essential for preventing various diet-related noncommunicable diseases such as diabetes, hypertension, and cardiovascular diseases.